top of page

 Childhood

-Children's natural curiosity and boundless energy often make them unaware of their physical limitations, making them more susceptible to injuries than adults or teenagers.
-Their active lifestyles and high energy levels also make them more prone to sports injuries.
-It's vital to take proper precautions and supervise children during physical activities to minimise their risk of injury.
+Children's inherent curiosity and boundless energy often lead them to overlook their physical limitations, making them more vulnerable to injuries than adults or teenagers.
+Their active lifestyles and high energy levels increase the likelihood of sports injuries.
+Therefore, taking appropriate precautions and supervising children during physical activities is essential to reduce their risk of injury.

 Age